So you want to grow your blog traffic with proven, powerful Pinterest marketing strategies?

 You simply need to figure out where your target audience hangs out, and add the most relevant networks and channels to your sharing buttons.

 Hence, if your target audience doesn’t spend time on LinkedIn, there’s no need to add it to your buttons.
+If you’re not sure, check out my ultimate guide on how to find your blog target audience.

 Step 8: Encourage your readers to save your content to Pinterest